Other Judicial Boards

 The Appeals Board consists of three students (including the student body President and a student Senator who is not a member of the J-Board), and three members of the faculty.

 When the college is not in session, different types of cases are heard by different boards:

 - Cases that would normally go to the J-Board are heard by a Temporary Hearing Board (THB).
-The THB is composed of five members appointed by the President selected from the Title IX Board (TNB), including at least one student from the J-Board.
+The THB is composed of five members appointed by the President selected from the Sexual Misconduct Board (SMB), including at least one student from the J-Board.

-- Sexual misconduct cases will still go to the full TNB when the college is not in session.
-If a sufficient number of members are not available, they are heard by a three- or five-member hearing board consisting of TNB members selected by the President.
+- Sexual misconduct cases will still go to the full SMB when the college is not in session.
+If a sufficient number of members are not available, they are heard by a three- or five-member hearing board consisting of SMB members selected by the President.